 For MA applicants: Although a BA in an East Asia-related field is listed as a requirement for admission to EALC’s MA programs, it is not unusual for the department to admit applicants who do not meet that specific degree requirement but have a strong background in East Asian studies (e.g., language or other relevant topical expertise in Chinese, Japanese or Korean studies).
 We encourage you to apply even if your undergraduate degree is in another field, but be sure to explain in your personal statement why your past experiences have prepared you well for a graduate program focused on East Asia.

 There is no minimum GRE score to be considered for admission to our graduate programs.
-Admission is granted on a case by case basis.
+GRE scores are not required and will not be reviewed for admissions decisions.